Vim: Semantic execution

 nnoremap <buffer> <leader>x :!clear; ruby '%'<cr>

-With this, we can execute simple Ruby files with our <leader>x mapping.
-Then, we can make whatever tweaks we want, and keep iterating until we get what we need.
+we can make whatever tweaks we want, and keep iterating until we get what we

 Since this is configured with Vimscript, we can tailor it for it our needs.
 Let's look at a bit more complex example.